SaysockRFQ

 Example file packs

-Private-label shelf-ready follow-up
+Private-label shelf-ready attachment pack

 Use this when the RFQ is already in and the team still needs to add cleaner retail-facing artwork, packaging, and barcode support files.